 Associate Member of the Staff

 As a board-certified periodontist and dentist, Kantarci is focused on saliva as a diagnostic milieu for dental-oral diseases as well as systemic conditions.
-He has been working on the clinical applications of high-throughput analysis in his research, in particularly using xMAP Multiplexing (Luminex) for salivary diagnostics.
+He has been working on the clinical applications of high-throughput analysis in his research, particularly using xMAP Multiplexing (Luminex) for salivary diagnostics.

-In parallel, he works on the role of osteoblasts and osteoclasts during orthodontic tooth movement, and is applying novel techniques to shorten the treatment time for orthodontic patients.
+In parallel, he works on the role of osteoblasts and osteoclasts during orthodontic tooth movement and is applying novel techniques to shorten the treatment time for orthodontic patients.
 These include the use of minimally invasive surgical approaches and non-invasive technologies such as visible light.
 The benefits of accelerated tooth movement will be especially important for adults who want less time in braces.

 University of Istanbul, DDS, MSc, 1991, Dentistry

 University of Istanbul, PhD, 1998, Periodontology

 Boston University Goldman School of Dental Medicine, CAGS, 2004, Periodontology